Write for a practitioner audience

 They differ from academic journals in that:

-- articles are often selected by the editor, and do not have to go through a process of peer review.
+- The editor often selects articles and do not have to go through a formal process of peer review.

 If you are an academic author, you may wish to consider publishing a more practitioner-oriented version of your research in a practitioner journal, as a means of disseminating your research findings and making a difference in the wider world, as well as reaching a larger audience.